The camera is an instrument that teaches people how to see without a camera. (Dorothea Lange)

 In 2021, one of my images from a glacial cave in Iceland was shown in the Manchester Science and Industry Museum during the on-line exhibition of the Science Photographer of the Year, organized together with the Royal Photographic Society.
 The message of the image is to connect the history of climate trapped in the ice of the glacier with scientific methods of modelling the climate changes over the millennia.

-My website’s gallery “Glaciers: vanishing beauty” shows a selection of my images made in Iceland and Greenland.
+My website’s gallery “Ice and Light” shows a selection of my images made in Iceland and Greenland.

 It is well known that not only woodlands, but also grasslands can trap carbon.
 So, there is another benefit in addition to helping some recovery of biodiversity.
 In November 2021, I published an article on this project in the ICM Photography Magazine, special environmental issue, created to bring active awareness to environmental concerns through photography, coinciding with the COP26 Climate Change conference in Glasgow.
-My website's gallery "Meadows" shows a selection of images resulting from this work.
+My website's gallery "Sun in the Grass" shows a selection of images resulting from this work.

 Barbara Bogacka (Basia)